kishandahya/LobCodingChallenge/README.md

 # LobCodingChallenge
 This is a challenge I completed for the company Lob where I used their API to send a letter to the local U.S. representative of a given address.
-This program sends a letter to the local state representative of the address given to the program

 Prereqs to running the program:
 1. Download and install Python 2.7